 Adding in Penske, Lithia, and AutoNation again is similar.

 Finally, adding in coronavirus, give the perspective that all of these terms drop proportionally to a flat line, when mapped against the current focus of searching.

 If you are seeing a dip in interest you are not alone.
 Keeping perspective and sensitivity to our customer’s world is key.
 While purchasing a car has been eclipsed by other concerns right this moment for most people, the long-term view is solid.
 Transportation continues to be a basic need.
 Being able to get around independently is even more important than ever as we practice social distancing.
 Dealers are doing great work adjusting process to keep customers safe while still providing the core services they are counted on to deliver.
 Many are preparing digital options, so consumers can choose the experience that best fits their needs.

 Know that we are here to help and support in this challenging time.
-We have received positive feedback on both our new free BDC offer and the availability of GM iMR funds and will continue to seek and expand ways to better serve the dealership community.
+We have received positive feedback on both MAX BDC and the availability of GM iMR funds and will continue to seek and expand ways to better serve the dealership community.

 As we all work through the changing environment, be well, stay safe and remain solidly focused on the long view.

 Below are live charts so you can see how the search volume continues to evolve.
 Look forward to the automotive terms tipping upwards again and coronavirus coming down.